-Distributors should indicate whether capital expenditures are equivalent to in-service additions.
-If so, variance explanations are only required once.
-The distributor should specify whether it is explaining variances based on capital expenditures or in-service additions.
+Distributors should indicate whether capital expenditures are equivalent to in-service additions and if.
+If so, then variance explanations are only required once.
+ApplicantThe distributor should specify whether it is explaining variances based on capital expenditures or in-service additions.